matteoferla/EV-A71-2A-elaborations/analyses/analyses.md

 EIF4G1 is disoreded where 2A binds, but it next to the EIF4E binding region.
 Complex of EIF4G1·EIF4E·2A shows there is some signal but it's messy.
 This is either a sticky patch or EIF4E does indeed bind allowing EIF4G1 to be cleaved.
-There is no evolutionary covariance, which could be added manually (i.e. virus and host evolve together).
+There is no evolutionary covariance, which could be added manually (i.e. virus and host evolve together), but there is a signal...

 ![binding](binding.png)

+> add detail

 ## Interactions with capsid VP4